JM-Addington/PGBackup/readme.md

 own env file.

 PGPKey needs to be an actual, public, PGP key.
 Everything will be encrypted with this key.

+`FRIENDLY_NAME` is optional.
+If set, it will be added to the backup filename.

 ## Docker Compose
 Edit your docker-compose file to create a service for each database backup configuration you